e-manlangit/Coles-Supermarket/README.md

 # Project-Background
 Coles Supermarket, established in 1914, is a leading Australian retail chain offering a wide range of products, including fresh produce, liquor, essential items, and financial services such as credit cards.

 The company provided sufficient information on geographical information, sales performance, such as, gross sales, sales cost, and expected revenue from Q1 to Q2 in FY23.
-No information was provided on the range of products that contributed to the gross sales.
+No information was provided on the range of products that contributed to gross sales.
 Additional columns were built manually to find the estimated monthly totals for gross sales and sales cost.
 This will help provide a better overview for performance evaluations for each region.
 The findings synthesize critical insights aimed at enhancing Coles' operational success and driving future growth.

 Key insights and recommendations are provided on the following key areas: